mozilla-ai/lumigator/CONTRIBUTING.md

 # Contributing

 Lumigator is still in early stages of development and as such will have large variance between even PATCH versions in terms of feature development.
-While we're in this phase, we're accepting PRs for clarification in documentation.

-## Project structure

-The lumigator project contains several packages: the `lumigator/python/mzai/backend` package that powers the lumigator server functionality, the `lumigator/python/mzai/schemas` package containing the formal schemas for communication with the server through the REST API, and the `lumigator/python/mzai/sdk` package abstracting the REST API for Python applications.
-Each package holds its own `pyproject.toml` definition.
+We want to encourage both suggestions and contributions from the community in the near future.
+Before submitting a PR, please open a discussion in a related issue.

+Currently, we are able to accept:

+* PRs for [**bugfixes**](https://github.com/mozilla-ai/lumigator/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=%5BBUG%5D+) and **documentation** only.
+Please include as much information as possible;
+* [Suggestions](https://github.com/mozilla-ai/lumigator/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=) on making Lumigator easier to understand and contribute to.

+# Where to go

+* [Lumigator documentation](https://mozilla-ai.github.io/lumigator/): Describes all the components and includes usage guides.
+* [Open issues](https://github.com/mozilla-ai/lumigator/issues): Browse the open issues to check if the topic you want to raise is already being discussed.
+[Contribute](https://github.com/mozilla-ai/lumigator/contribute): Explore the list of "good first issues" to start contributing.